-Grade 3 Give an informative talk that extends the knowledge of your audience or give a talk that includes a demonstration which relates to the needs of your audience.
-State the audience for whom your talk is prepared.
-(3 mins) Bring three unrelated items of interest to you.
+Grade 3 Give an informative talk that extends the knowledge of your audienceororgive a talk that includes a give a talk that includes a demonstration which relates to the needs of your audience.Grade 3State the audience for whom your talk is prepared.(3 mins) Bring three unrelated items of interest to you.
 The examiner will select one of these items as the basis for either an impromptu talk or an impromptu storytelling.
-(3 mins) Bring a book and discuss it with the examiner and and give a prepared social speech to introduce your author as a speaker to your class.
+(3 mins) Bring a book and discuss it with the Interview, announcement, role play examiner examiner and give a prepared social speech to introduce your author as a speaker to your class.
 (1 min 30 secs) Interview, announcement, role play.
 Grade 4 Give a talk to instruct a peer group or give an informative talk to a peer group on some aspect of New Zealand or your country of birth.
 State the audience for whom your talk is prepared.
 (4 mins) Research the background of an article from a newspaper or magazine.
 Give a prepared talk that expresses your opinion on the topic.
 (3 mins) Give a prepared social speech to welcome a visiting group to your school or organisation.
 (2 mins) Bring a book which you have read.
 Introduce and read aloud a prepared passage and discuss the importance of the passage to the book as a whole.
-Impromptu talk, introduction of a speaker, interview, announcement.
+Impromput talk, introduction of a speaker, interview, announcement.